unimexes2/tracker-main/README.md

 In order to use the geolocation correctly, the user must change to the file views/private/my-trackers, and place his google maps APIKEY on line 82.
 Also you need to establish connection with your  Mongo database in .env file.
 Also, in https://github.com/unimexes2/tracker-client/blob/main/tracker.apk you can find a Android client apk.
 The client aplication code is  https://github.com/unimexes2/tracker-client.git.
 You can change the server direction in MainActivity file.
+HOW TO USE
+After registration you will see "add Tracker" screen.
+Here you will be able to add your device.
+After you will see a connection string wich you should save in your device.